samirsahoo007/microservices/README.md

 # How is Kafka used with microservice architecture?

+One of the traditional approaches for communicating between microservices is through their REST APIs.
+However, as your system evolves and the number of microservices grows, communication becomes more complex, and the architecture might start resembling our old friend the spaghetti anti-pattern, with services depending on each other or tightly coupled, slowing down development teams.
+This model can exhibit low latency but only works if services are made highly available.

+To overcome this design disadvantage, new architectures aim to decouple senders from receivers, with asynchronous messaging.
+In a Kafka-centric architecture, low latency is preserved, with additional advantages like message balancing among available consumers and centralized management.

+When dealing with a brownfield platform (legacy), a recommended way to de-couple a monolith and ready it for a move to microservices is to implement asynchronous messaging.

 If you consider a set of micro services that collectively make up a product, not all of will be mission critical.

 But there are couple of mission critical components where in if a network call is missed the loss can be unrecoverable.